Tips To Cope With Depression

-The following are top signs of depression that you need to keep an eye.
+The following are top signs of depression that you need to keep an eye on.
 Seeking medical attention is a must to prevent it from worsening.

 Feeling of sadness, frustration, and regrets are shared.
 But, persistent hopelessness is a sign of depression.
 And at a point where you don’t have the motivation to move forward.
 Or you don’t see anything beyond your daily pain.
 It’s the right time to seek help.

 There are days we don’t remember when we put our keys in the fridge.
 Sometimes, we forget the name of our best friend.
 There is nothing wrong with these instances.
 It’s normal for every human to have such days.
 However, when these patterns become consistent, it’s dangerous.
 It’s alarming when we cannot concentrate or make decisions on a small matter.
 When completing simple tasks becomes another nightmare.
 At this point, you might be depressed.

 Lose in Interest in Things You Loved Doing

 You are that person who loves dancing, watching movies, and listening to music.
 All of a sudden, you have no interest in any of these things.
 You find listening to music irritating and watching movies boring.
 Dancing makes you feel sad.
 This kind of apathy is a warning of depression.

 Based on the Anxiety and Depression Association of America (ADAA).
 20% of depressed people struggle with substance abuse.
 If you drink alcohol or any other drugs to relieve your emotional pain, it’s time to get medical help.

 Not everyone who is moody is depressed.
 However, heightened moodiness, agitation, and irritability are red flags.
 If you find little things itching you, you might be depressed.
 The anger can manifest itself as thoughts to harm yourself or other people.